 I’m a SaaS Sales and Customer Success Specialist, helping companies grow their revenue while staying human-centered.
-I’ve worked in fast-paced startup environments, advised on AI-powered strategies, and closed deals across markets that demand both logic and emotional intelligence.
+I’ve worked in fast-paced startup environments, advised on AI-powered strategies, and closed deals across markets that demand both logic and emotional intelligence, such as Coaching and Mentoring programs, and SaaS Startups.

-And perhaps most grounding of all — I’m a grandma.
+And I’m also a mother of two and a grandma.
 A soft place for my little ones to land.
 A rhythm slower than the startup sprint.
 A reminder that what matters most often has no KPI.

 On the surface, these roles might seem disconnected.
 But in practice, they feed one another.

-Being a grandma makes me a better consultant
+Being a mother of two and a grandma makes me a better consultant

 Being a SaaS consultant sharpens my emotional intelligence